The European market potential for candles

 Tip:

-The market for candles is shaped by various trends, often related to the trends for HDHT on a sector-level.
-The main developments are outlined below, starting with the effects of the COVID-19 pandemic on the HDHT market.
+The market for candles is shaped by various trends, often related to the trends for HDHT on a sector level.
+Key topics are ‘home sweet home’, wellness (including playfulness) and sustainability.

-In this trend, the home functions as a shelter for a consumer.
-This consumer makes the home a retreat with a comfortable, quite luxurious interior – a world in itself, as it were.
-However, Home Sweet Home is also about families or groups of friends enjoying each other’s company, entertaining each other, cooking and dining, or just relaxing.
-The COVID-19 pandemic has strengthened these two aspects of inside living.
+In this trend, the home functions as a shelter – often for the older consumer with a relatively high disposable income.
+This consumer makes the home a retreat from a stressful world outside by creating a comfortable, quite luxurious interior.
+However, ‘home sweet home’ is also about families or groups of friends enjoying each other’s company, entertaining each other, cooking and dining, or just relaxing.
+The COVID-19 pandemic has strengthened these 2 aspects of inside living.
+Items that create a cosy atmosphere, like candles, play an important role.

 Candles make consumers feel at home in the following ways: